 The Communicate Your Science & Engineering (CYSE) Contest accepts essay entries that explain scientific work with a broad, non-technical audience in mind.
-The competition’s goal is to convey real information, excitement and enthusiasm about computational science and engineering.
-It’s open to DOE CSGF fellows and alumni who have not previously won an essay or CYSE contest.
+The competition’s goal is to convey information, excitement and enthusiasm about computational science and engineering.
+It’s open only to DOE CSGF fellows and alumni who have not previously won an essay or CYSE contest.

 - Originality: Is the piece derivative or is it groundbreaking?

 - Clarity: Is the science murky or can an intelligent high school student get it?

 - Execution: Does the quality of the piece approach what a professional might produce?

 The winner receives a cash prize, certificate and dedicated time to collaborate with a professional science writer to edit and prepare their essay for publication in an upcoming issue of DEIXIS, The DOE CSGF Annual.
 The print magazine reaches an audience of more than 12,000 U.S. academics, national laboratories staff, leaders in fields supported by the fellowship and friends of the program.
 It is also available online to ensure broader exposure.

 When possible, the year's contest winner is formally recognized at the summer program review meeting.

 Each year's top submission(s) is linked below.
 With the exception of 2013, all will open as a PDF.

 - 2023 — Carlyn Schmidgall: The Arctic Ocean, With a Grain of Salt

 - 2022 — Arianna Krinos: Shell Scripting: Cracking the Code of Ocean Microbes